Medical, Food and Financial Assistance

 There are also several Food Banks locally that may assist with food assistance.
 Information on those food banks and hours of operation are listed below.

 The food pantries are still operational, with some minor adjustments for the safety of clients and volunteers.
-For more information, please visit the Archuleta County Food Coalition website at Food Coalition For Archuleta County
+For more information, please visit the Archuleta County Food Coalition website at Food Pantry Network For Archuleta County

 TANF / Colorado WorksColorado Works – Colorado's Temporary Assistance for Needy Families (TANF) program – provides cash assistance to families in need.
 It is designed to help families become self-sufficient by strengthening their economic and social stability.
 Through this program, individuals who are pregnant or have dependent children, and who meet other eligibility requirements, can receive monthly basic cash assistance (BCA) payments, help with emergency household expenses and services, such as counseling, and training.